hwdsl2/setup-ipsec-vpn/azure/README.md

 Customizable with the following options:

- - VPN Username
+ - Username for VPN and SSH
- - VPN Password
+ - Password for VPN and SSH
  - IPsec Pre-Shared Key
  - Operating System Image (Debian 8 or Ubuntu 16.04 LTS)
  - Virtual Machine Size (Default: Standard_A0)